 Cook the milk at 185°F for 30 minutes to 1 hour.
 Stir it nonstop.
 The longer the milk is cooked, the thicker the yogurt will be.

 Cool the milk to 110°F (43°C): Take the pot of milk off the heat, and stir it until the temperature falls to that point.
-Don’t have a thermometer?
-An age-old method of judging the perfect yogurt incubation temperature is to submerge your finger in the milk—if you have to pull it out in pain after 10 seconds, the temperature is just right!
+Don't add the culture before it cools to 110 F or you may kill the culture.

-Add the yogurt culture to the milk: Add 1⁄4 cup (60 mL) of kefir or yogurt to each jar, then add an equal amount of the cooked milk, and mix the two.
+Add the yogurt culture to the milk: Add 1⁄4 cup (60 mL) of kefir to the warm milk.
+Stir to incorporate

 Notes